Skip to main content

 PropertyTitleDescriptionTypeRequired/Default

 /suiteanalytics_data_sourceData SourceWhich NetSuite data source to use.
-Options are NetSuite.com, or NetSuite2.comstringRequired
+This should generally be NetSuite2.comstringRequired

 /authenticationAuthentication DetailsCredentials to access your NetSuite accountobjectRequired